 Tushar’s representation of his clients regularly extends to a myriad of incentive arrangements including fee-in-lieu of tax agreements, special source revenue bonds and credits, multi-county business/industrial parks, State job tax, development, and retraining credits, retail and textile revitalization credits, state and local grant programs, income tax, property tax, and sales tax exemptions.
 State and federal energy grant programs, State worker training incentives, and other arrangements aimed at sparking new success, or bolstering established success, for his clients in the South Carolina communities where they choose to invest.

-Tushar has also assisted with the drafting of South Carolina legislation providing for new economic development incentives or modifications to those already existing in advancement of his clients’ interests.
+Tushar has also assisted with the drafting of South Carolina legislation providing for new economic development incentives or modifications to those already existing in the advancement of his client's interests.
 He has also counseled clients in working through South Carolina Freedom of Information Act issues affecting economic development projects.

-Within Nexsen Pruet, is a Co-Chair of the Firm’s Diversity & Inclusion Committee and is a past Chair of Nexsen Pruet's Recruiting and Retention Committee
+Within the firm, Tushar is a Co-Chair of the Firm’s Diversity & Inclusion Committee and is a past Chair of the Recruiting and Retention Committee

 Community & Professional